 RE : COMPETITIVE DECISIONS IN GAMING

-An exciting new research stream for me is the examination of perception and cognition in Gaming.
 The strategies and structures of certain games can tell us much about the role of emotion, superstition and agency in both rational (and irrational) decision making.
-We use simple game spaces like Rock, Paper, Scissors (Dyson, 2019; Dyson, Sundvall, Forder & Douglas, 2018; Dyson, Wilbiks, Sandhu, Papanicolaou & Lintag, 2016; Forder & Dyson, 2016) and Matching Pennies (Dyson, Musgrave, Rowe & Sandhur, 2020) to explore these issues.
-We are also developing entire novel games that further help our understanding of decision-making.
-A long time ago, I conducted a perceptual analysis of Rockband (Dyson, 2010) and will one day beat my wife at Twilight Struggle.
+We use simple game spaces like Rock, Paper, Scissors (Dahal, MacLellan, Vavrek, & Dyson, 2022; Dyson, Wilbiks, Sandhu, Papanicolaou & Lintag, 2016) and Matching Pennies (Dyson, Musgrave, Rowe & Sandhur, 2020) to explore these issues.
+We develop entirely novel games that further help our understanding of decision-making such as our Dice Dual game (Zhang, Huynh & Dyson, 2023).
+We are also interesting in a ‘scientification of games’ approach where we examine the hidden scientific principles that exist in commerically available games such as Ghost Blitz (Dyson & Baik, in press) and Rockband (Dyson, 2010).

 RE : EVENT-RELATED POTENTIALS

-I record event-related potential (ERP) data to take a look ‘under the hood’ of cognition to help examine stage of human information processing that happen prior to responding (e.g., Dyson, 2011; Gallant & Dyson, 2016).
-Early ERPs can provide a strong index of future performance and I’m interested in pursuing these ideas, particularly in relation to maturation (Williams, Biel, Wegier, Lapp, Dyson & Spaniol, 2016; Wilkinson, Yang & Dyson, 2013) and expertise (e.g., Sandhu & Dyson, 2012).
+I record event-related potential (ERP) data to take a look ‘under the hood’ of cognition to help examine stage of human information processing that happen prior to responding (e.g., Gallant & Dyson, 2016).
+Early ERPs can provide a strong index of future performance and I’m interested in pursuing these ideas, particularly in relation to maturation (Sullivan, Kudus, Dyson & Spaniol, 2023; Williams, Biel, Wegier, Lapp, Dyson & Spaniol, 2016; Wilkinson, Yang & Dyson, 2013).

 RE : SIGHT AND SOUND